NetApp/trident/docs/dag/kubernetes/frequently_asked_questions.rst

 Can I upgrade from a older version of Trident directly to a newer version (skipping a few versions)?
 ----------------------------------------------------------------------------------------------------

-We support upgrading directly from a version up to one year back.
-For example, if you are currently on v18.04, v18.07, or v19.01, we will support directly upgrading to v19.04.
+NetApp supports upgrading Trident from one major release to the next immediate major release.
+You can upgrade Trident from version 18.xx to 19.xx, 19.xx to 20.xx and so on.
 We suggest testing upgrading in a lab prior to production deployment.
 Information on upgrading Trident can be obtained :ref:`here <Upgrading Trident>`.